-Prior to 2016, the ninth requirement demanded the adoptive parties be of opposite sex, however, since the Queensland government passed the Adoption and Other Legislation Amendment Bill 2016, same-sex couples are not precluded from adoption any longer.
+Prior to 2016, the ninth requirement demanded the adoptive parties be of the opposite sex, however, since the Queensland government passed the Queensland Adoption and Other Legislation Amendment Bill 2016, same-sex adoption in Queensland are not precluded from adoption any longer.

 Whilst not usual for parents to formally adopt a step-child of the other parent’s previous relationship, a person may adopt a step-child provided:

 Consent of the child’s biological parents or other guardians is required to be freely and voluntarily given, provided the parties are known.